1ST XV VS AUCKLAND GRAMMAR

 Grammar hit the lead early and were ahead 14-0 after only 15 minutes before King’s dug deep to get themselves back into the contest.

-Led by co-captain Che Clark, who was a constant threat with ball in hand, the First XV hit back with tries to Maikel Tuala and Matthew Monaghan.
+The First XV hit back with tries to Maikel Tuala and Matthew Monaghan.

 Monaghan’s five-pointer via a deft pass from halfback Callum Murray and was due reward for a physical display in the opening spell from the big lock.